Foreigner series

 The Foreigner series is a science fiction book series set in a fictional universe created by American writer C. J. Cherryh.
 The series centers on the descendants of a ship lost in transit from Earth en route to found a new space station.
-It consists of a series of semi-encapsulated trilogy arcs (or sequences) that focus on the life of Bren Cameron, the human paidhi, a translator-diplomat to the court of the ruling atevi race.
-Currently twenty one novels have been published between 1994 and 2020.
+It consists of a series of semi-encapsulated trilogy arcs (or sequences) that focus on the life of Bren Cameron, the human paidhi, a translator-diplomat to the court of the ruling atevi species.
+Currently twenty-two novels have been published between 1994 and 2023.
 Cherryh has also self-published two ebook short story prequels to the series, "Deliberations" (October 2012) and "Invitations" (August 2013).

 Cherryh calls the series "First Contact".
+She is the author of all the books, except for Defiance (2023) which is by Cherryh and Jane Fancher.
 Four of the books were shortlisted for the Locus Award for Best Science Fiction Novel.
+Cherryh has also been awarded several other honors for other works, including two Hugo Awards and a Robert A. Heinlein Award.